-However, there can be advantages in taking your Render Track List specifications (for example which regions to render and which tracks to include) into the Region Render Matrix where those choices will automatically be reflected, as in the example shown here.
+However, there can be advantages in taking your Render Track List specifications (for example which regions to render and which tracks to include) into the Region Render Matrix where those choices will automatically be reflected, as i shown here.

-a number of further options as well as offering a direct route to the Render to File dialog.
+The Region Render Matrix, presents you with a number of further options as well as offering a direct route to the Render to File dialog.
 You can access this directly from arrange view, without needing first to visit the Region/Marker manager.
 Thus, it can be accessed in any of three ways: